 You may have noticed some of your online friends doing it.
 It pops up in your Facebook feed.
 It’s a message that goes something like this: “Hi everyone!
 I’m taking a break from Facebook to focus on the real world.
 If you need me, please text or call my phone.
 I won’t be checking anything on here for a while.”

-One way to keep on track is to set a goal for yourself, such as one week, two weeks, or one month away.
-That’s long enough to notice any changes or differences in your life, or in the way you feel about Facebook.
+A good idea is to set a goal for yourself, such as one week, two weeks, or one month away.
+That’s long enough to notice any changes or differences in your life or how you feel about Facebook.

 Heavy Facebook users often impulsively open up the app on their phones.
 Remove this temptation by deleting the app for the duration of your break.
 You can always reinstall it later.